-Method 204A or 204F Procedure L contained in Appendix M of 40 CFR Part 51 Appendix B of this Part is used to obtain L. Method 204E Procedure F.2 in Appendix M of 40 CFR Part 51 Appendix B of this Part is used to obtain F_B .
+Method 204A or 204F Procedure L contained in Appendix M of 40 CFR Part 51, incorporated by reference in Section 219.112 of this Part Appendix B of this Part is used to obtain L. Method 204E Procedure F.2 in Appendix M of 40 CFR Part 51, incorporated by reference in Section 219.112 of this Part Appendix B of this Part is used to obtain F_B.

-E) Mass balance using Data Quality Objective (DQO) or Lower Confidence Limit (LCL) protocol.
-For a liquid/gas input where an owner or operator is using the DOO/LCL protocol and not using an enclosure as described in Method 204 of Appendix M of 40 CFR Part 51, incorporated by reference in Section 219.112 of this Part, the VOM content of the liquid input (L) must be determined using Method 204A or 204F in Appendix M of 40 CFR Part 51.
-The VOM content of the captured gas stream (G) to the control device must be determined using Method 204B or 204C in Appendix M of 40 CFR Part 51.
-The results of capture efficiency calculations (G/L) must satisfy the DQO or LCL statistical analysis methodology as described in Section 3 of USEPA's "Guidelines for Determining Capture Efficiency," incorporated by reference at Section 219.112 of this Part.
+Mass balance using Data Quality Objective (DOO) or E) Lower Confidence Limit (LCL) protocol.
+For a liquid/gas input where an owner or operator is using the DOO/LCL protocol and not using an enclosure as described in Method 204 of Appendix M of 40 CFR Part 51, incorporated by reference in Section 219.112 of this Part, the VOM content of the liquid input (L) must be determined using Method 204A or 204F in Appendix M of 40 CFR Part 51. incorporated by reference in Section 219.112 of this Part.
+The VOM content of the captured gas stream (G) to the control device must be determined using Method 204B or 204C in Appendix M of 40 CFR Part 51, incorporated by reference in Section 219.112 of this Part.
+The results of capture efficiency calculations (G/L) must satisfy the DOO or LCL statistical analysis methodology as described in Section 3 of USEPA's "Guidelines for Determining Capture Efficiency," incorporated by reference at Section 219.112 of this Part.
 Where capture efficiency testing is done to determine emission reductions for the purpose of establishing emission credits for offsets, shutdowns, and trading, the LCL protocol cannot be used for these applications.
-In enforcement cases, the LCL protocol cannot confirm non-compliance: capture efficiency must be determined using a protocol under subsection (c)(2)(A), (B), (C) or (D) of this Section, the DOO protocol of this subsection (c)(2)(E), or an alternative protocol pursuant to Section 219.108(b) of this Part.
+In enforcement cases, the LCL protocol cannot confirm non-compliance; capture efficiency must be determined using a protocol under subsection (c)(2)(A).
+(B), (C) or (D) of this Section, the DQO protocol of this subsection (c)(2)(E), or an alternative protocol pursuant to Section 219.108(b) of this Part.

-(Board note: Where LCL was used in testing emission units that are the subject of later requests for establishing emission credits for offsets, shutdowns, and trading, prior LCL results may not be relied upon to determine the appropriate amount of credits.
+BOARD NOTE: Where LCL was used in testing emission units that are the subject of later requests for establishing emission credits for offsets, shutdowns, and trading, prior LCL results may not be relied upon to determine the appropriate amount of credits.
+Instead, to establish the appropriate amount of credits, additional testing may be required that would satisfy the protocol of Section

-Instead, to establish the appropriate amount of credits, additional testing may be required that would satisfy the protocol of Section 219.105(c)(2)(A), (B), (C) or (D), the DQO protocol of Section 219.105(c)(2)(E), or an alternative protocol pursuant to Section 219.108(b) of this Part.)

-- Simultaneous testing of multiple lines or emission units with a common control device.
+- 219.105(c)(2)(A), (B), (C) or (D), the DQO protocol of Section 219.105(c)(2)(E), or an alternative protocol pursuant to Section 219.108(b) of this Part. - Simultaneous testing of multiple lines or emission units with a common control device.
 If an owner or operator has multiple lines sharing a common control device, the capture efficiency of the lines may be tested simultaneously, subject to the following provisions: - A) Multiple line testing must meet the criteria of Section 4 of USEPA's "Guidelines for Determining Capture Efficiency," incorporated by reference at Section 219.112 of this Part; - B) The most stringent capture efficiency required for any individual line or unit must be met by the aggregate of lines or units; and - C) Testing of all the lines of emission units must be performed with the same capture efficiency test protocol.